-\paragraph{Fixed-budget Empirical Error} The \hyperlink{APGAI}{APGAI} algorithm is compared to fixed-budget GAI algorithms: SR-G, SH-G, \hyperlink{PKGAI}{PKGAI} and Unif.
-For a fair comparison, the threshold functions in~\hyperlink{PKGAI}{PKGAI} do not use prior knowledge (see Appendix~\ref{app:sssec_FB_algos}, where theoretical thresholds are also considered).
-Several index policies are considered for \hyperlink{PKGAI}{PKGAI}: Unif, APT$_{P}$, UCB and LCB-G. At time $t$, the latter selects among the set $\mathcal{S}_t$ of active candidates $\arm{t} \gets \argmax_{a \in \mathcal{S}_t} \sqrt{\nsamples{a}{t}}\text{LCB}(a,t)$, where LCB$(a,t)$ is the lower confidence bound on $\mu_a-\THRESHOLD$ at time $t$.
-For a budget $T$ up to $200$, our results are averaged over $1,000$ runs, and confidence intervals are displayed.
-On our outcome scoring application, Figure~\ref{fig:results_PREMSTEM_graphics} first shows that all uniform samplings (SH-G, SR-G, Unif and PKGAI(Unif)) are less efficient at detecting one of the good arms contrary to the adaptive strategies.
-Moreover, APGAI actually performs as well as the elimination-based algorithms PKGAI($\star$), while allowing early stopping as well.
-In Appendix~\ref{app:ssec_supp_emp_error_FB}, we confirm the good performance of \hyperlink{APGAI}{APGAI} in terms of fixed-budget empirical error on other instances.
+\textit{Fixed-budget empirical error.} The \hyperlink{APGAI}{APGAI} algorithm is compared to fixed-budget GAI algorithms: SR-G, SH-G, \hyperlink{PKGAI}{PKGAI} and Unif.
+For a fair comparison, the threshold functions in~\hyperlink{PKGAI}{PKGAI} do not use prior knowledge (see Appendix~\ref{app:sssec_FB_algos}, where theoretical thresholds are used).
+We compare several index policies for \hyperlink{PKGAI}{PKGAI}: Unif, APT$_{P}$, UCB, and LCB-G. At time $t$, the latter selects among the set $\mathcal{S}_t$ of active candidates $\arm{t} \gets \argmax_{a \in \mathcal{S}_t} \sqrt{\nsamples{a}{t}}\text{LCB}(a,t)$, where LCB$(a,t)$ is the lower confidence bound on $\mu_a-\THRESHOLD$ at time $t$.
+For a budget of $T$ up to $200$, our results average over $1,000$ runs, with associated confidence intervals.
+On our outcome scoring application, Figure~\ref{fig:results_PREMSTEM_graphics} first shows that all uniform samplings (SH-G, SR-G, Unif, and PKGAI(Unif)) are less efficient at detecting one of the good arms contrary to the adaptive strategies.
+Moreover, APGAI performs as well as the elimination-based algorithms PKGAI($\star$), while allowing early stopping. \clemence{These performances constitute a relevant advantage for outcome scoring and other medical applications such as clinical trials.} In Appendix~\ref{app:ssec_supp_emp_error_FB}, we confirm the good performance of \hyperlink{APGAI}{APGAI} in terms of fixed-budget empirical error on other instances.